 The Board of Directors has implemented an effective committee structure to assist in the discharge of its responsibilities.
 The committees and their members are listed on page 1 of this report.
 Membership of the Audit and Remuneration Committees is comprised exclusively of non-executive Directors.
-Attendance at the Audit and Remuneration Committee meetings is set out in the table below:
+There were no Remuneration Committee meetings in the year under review and attendance at the Audit Committee meetings is set out in the table below: